vaiosstyl/bibook/biobook/pairwise/waterman.md

 ## Background

-Developed by Temple F. Smith and Michael S. Waterman in 1981, the Smith-Waterman algorithm is a cornerstone in computational biology for performing local sequence alignments.
+Developed by Temple F. Smith and Michael S. Waterman in 1981, the Smith-Waterman algorithm is the classical method for forming local sequence alignments{cite}`smith1981identification`.
 It was designed to identify regions of similarity within long sequences of DNA, RNA, or proteins, allowing for variability in length and composition.

 ## Principle